 Ohio's oldest state park remains a beloved day-use destination.
 Buckeye Lake first served as a feeder lake for Ohio's canal system during the early 1800s.
 After the canal era, the new parklands began drawing tourists from around central Ohio.
 During the mid-20th century, visitors flocked to the park's amusement park and dance hall, now closed.
 Today, the park's largest draw is the 3,100-acre lake which provides wonderful boating and fishing opportunities.
 A 4-mile shoreline path connects the North Shore to Lieb's Island and offers a variety of areas for fishing and relaxation.

 The 3,100-acre Buckeye Lake is designated as an unlimited horsepower lake, but pontoons, sailboats, canoes, and rowboats are also common.
-Nine launch ramps provide access to the lake and seasonal docks are available through a lottery system at Fairfield Beach.
+Seasonal docks are available at Fairfield Beach through a lottery system.
 Contact the park office for more details.
 Local marinas offer fuel and other items for sale.

 Two boat/swim/camp areas are also available at Lieb's Island and east of Cranberry Bog.

 Anglers enjoy fine catches of perch, bluegill, crappie, largemouth bass, channel catfish, and bullhead catfish.

 - Fishing access includes an accessible fishing pier on Mud Island.
 Limited parking is available.

 - A valid Ohio fishing license is required (16 and older).

 Whether you'd like a relaxing lakeshore amble or a brisk walk, the 4.1-mile multi-purpose, paved path at Buckeye Lake offers shoreline views.
 You may enter the path at either the North Shore boat ramp or Lieb's Island.

 - Lakeside trail at Fairfield Beach and Brooks Park — multi use